Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsubsection{Mean-Reverting SDEs}

-In numerous restoration tasks, most structure and semantic features of the target image is provided by the degraded image $\mathbf{c}$.
-To avoid consuming part of the model capability on regenerating these features from pure Gaussian noise, some studies design novel diffusion process in which the diffused output \(\mathbf{x}_{T}\) approximates a noisy version of degraded image $\mathbf{c}$ instead of pure Gaussian noise \cite{welker2024driftrec,luo2023irsde, yue2024resshift,wang2023sinsr,delbracio2023inversion}.
-IR-SDE \cite{luo2023irsde} construct a set of mean-reverting SDEs identified by degraded image $\mathbf{c}$, which models the diffusion process from clean image $\mathbf{x}$ to a Gaussian distribution averaged on degraded image.
+In numerous restoration tasks, most structure and semantic features of the target image are provided by the degraded image $\mathbf{c}$.
+To avoid consuming part of the model capability on regenerating these features from pure Gaussian noise, numerous studies design novel diffusion processes in which the diffused output \(\mathbf{x}_{T}\) approximates a noisy version of degraded image $\mathbf{c}$ instead of pure Gaussian noise \citep{welker2024driftrec,luo2023irsde, yue2024resshift,wang2023sinsr,delbracio2023inversion}.
+IR-SDE \citep{luo2023irsde} constructs a set of mean-reverting SDEs identified by degraded image $\mathbf{c}$, which models the diffusion process from clean image $\mathbf{x}$ to a Gaussian distribution averaged on degraded image.
 Subsequently, IR-SDE trains a conditional denoising network to predict the score function in the reversed mean-reverting SDEs to recover the clean image from the noisy degraded image.
-Similarly, ResShift \cite{yue2024resshift} and DriftRec \cite{welker2024driftrec} construct an iterative degradation process from a high-resolution image to its corresponding low-resolution image as diffusion process and train a conditional denoising network to reverse the degradation process for super-resolution.
-SinSR \cite{wang2023sinsr} distills the sampling process of ResShift \cite{yue2024resshift}, thereby achieving one-step DM-based super-resolution.
-InDI \cite{delbracio2023inversion} constructs a continuous forward degradation process derived from interpolation: $\mathbf{x}_t=(1-t) \mathbf{x}+t \mathbf{c}$ and trains a denoising network on paired clean/degraded image to predict clean image $\mathbf{x}_0$ from latent variable $\mathbf{x}_t$.
+Similarly, ResShift \citep{yue2024resshift} and DriftRec \citep{welker2024driftrec} construct an iterative degradation process from a high-resolution image to its corresponding low-resolution image as the diffusion process and train a conditional denoising network to reverse the degradation process for super-resolution.
+SinSR \citep{wang2023sinsr} distills the sampling process of ResShift \citep{yue2024resshift}, thereby achieving one-step DM-based super-resolution.
+InDI \citep{delbracio2023inversion} constructs a continuous forward degradation process derived from interpolation: $\mathbf{x}_t=(1-t) \mathbf{x}+t \mathbf{c}$ and trains a denoising network on paired clean/degraded images to predict the clean image $\mathbf{x}_0$.
 Subsequently, image restoration can be performed by reversing the interpolation-based degradation process with the prediction of this denoising network.